-HMT also confirmed that the final salary scheme will close to further accrual on 31 March 2022, when all active members will move to the career average scheme on 1 April 2022, thus ensuring equal treatment.
+The final salary scheme closed to further accrual on 31 March 2022, when all active members moved to the career average scheme on 1 April 2022, thus ensuring equal treatment.

-The Public Service Pensions and Judicial Offices Bill was introduced to the House of Lords on 19 July 2021 to provide general powers to make necessary changes and is expected to receive Royal Assent in March 2022.
-Other powers to deal with tax issues for this work are contained in 2021-22 Finance Bill, which is also progressing through Parliament.DfE will then be required to make to make changes to TPS regulations once these powers are in place.
+The Public Service Pensions and Judicial Offices Bill was introduced to the House of Lords on 19 July 2021 to provide general powers to make necessary changes and received Royal Assent in March 2022.
+Other powers to deal with tax issues for this work are contained in 2021-22 Finance Bill.
+DfE is now in the process of making changes to TPS regulations in line with those new powers.